 A Blue Tongue Skink is a super unique reptile.
 Although it may not be a great starting pet if you’ve never had a reptile before, these little creatures aren’t too difficult to care for, making them the perfect pet for reptile lovers.

 As with any other pet, there are quite a few costs associated with Blue Tongue Skink ownership.
+You can estimate to pay between $30–$300+ per month.
 In this article, we are going to look at all of the costs to expect whenever you own a Blue Tongue Skink.
 This includes one-time prices and monthly recurring prices.
 Let’s get started.

 Bringing Home a New Blue Tongue Skink: One-Time Costs

 As with most any other pet, the most expensive time in your Blue Tongue Skink’s life will be when you first bring it home.
 During this time, you will need to pay for the skink and set up its new habitat.